Claim: Bill Clinton has quietly done away with several dozen people who possessed incriminating evidence about him.

 As a result of the rushed approach, the late configuration, and a radio call from a pilot on the ground, the crew was distracted from adequately monitoring the final approach.
 The pilots flew a course 9 degrees left of the correct course.
 They also failed to identify the missed approach point and to execute a timely missed approach.

 20. Barbara Wise - Commerce Department secretary.
 Worked with Ron Brown and John Huang and had extensive knowledge of their activities.
 Found dead in her locked office the day after Thanksgiving.
 It was ruled a suicide.
 Interestingly, she was found partially clothed, bruised, and in a pool of blood.

 There was no pool of blood, and Barbara Wise's death was never ruled a suicide by anyone.
-She was discovered in her Commerce Department office on 29 November 1996 after last being seen alive on 27 November 1996, the day before Thanksgiving.
+She was discovered in her Commerce Department office on 29 November 1996 after having last been seen alive on 27 November 1996, the day before Thanksgiving.
 A thorough investigation uncovered no evidence of foul play or suicide.
-Wise had a history of frequent and severe health problems, including liver ailments.
-Her death was attributed to natural causes.
+Wise had a history of frequent and severe health problems, including liver ailments, and her death was attributed to natural causes.

 21. Charles Meissner - Assistant Secretary of Commerce.
 John Huang was given a special security clearance by Meissner.
 Shortly thereafter, he died in the crash of a small plane.

 Charles Meissner died in the same plane crash that took the life of Ron Brown, the one in Croatia on 3 April 1996.
 Fourteen Commerce Department staffers died in that crash, Meissner and Brown among them.